Neural-Systems-at-UIO/nutil/README.md

 # Nutil
-Nutil aims to both simplify and streamline the mechanism of pre-and-post processing 2D brain image data from mouse and rat.
+Nutil aims to simplify and streamline the mechanism of pre-and-post processing 2D brain imaging data from mouse and rat.
+It is an integral part of the QUINT workflow for regional quantification of labelled objects such as cells in histological imaging data.

 For installation and user instructions see: https://nutil.readthedocs.io/en/latest/